flype44/Vampire/AUDIO/README.md

 **AUDIO extended channels**

-* `SAGA` offers 8 audio channels, all 8-bits or 16-bits PCM.
+* `SAGA` offers 8 audio channels, all 8-bits or 16-bits BigEndian PCM.

 * The first 4 channels (AUD0 to AUD3) are accessibles either from the legacy audio register set (from DFF0Ax to DFF0Dx),